Clean-Cole/python-bigcommerce-api/README.md

 python-bigcommerce
 ==================
+Python for the BigCommerce API

+*NOTE*
-*NOTE* This package is still in development.
-It will not work for you.
+This package is still in development.

 Python package for the BigCommerce API